bpmolinari/nina/content/family/molinari/_index.md

 [lurid account](http://nla.gov.au/nla.news-article76002240).
 Reference is made to her invalid husband and to chronic asthma problems.
 A suicide note was written in Italian.
 Even after 25 years in Australia she had not developed good English written skills.

+We have her
+[will](DomenicaPiantaWill.pdf), made a month before she died.

 In June 1942 the farm was [advertised](http://nla.gov.au/nla.news-article94827806)